veerrajukakarla434/Session2-Vkakarla-SpringBoot-DemoApplication/ReadMe.md

   * spring-boot-starter-data-jpa - Spring Data JPA with Hibernate
   * spring-boot-starter-cache - Enabling Spring Framework’s caching support
   * spring-boot-starter-data-rest - Expose Simple REST Services using Spring Data REST

-* **Main Goal of Spring Boot:**
-* The main goal of Spring Boot Framework is to reduce Development, Unit Test and Integration Test time and to ease the development of Production ready web applications very easily compared to existing Spring Framework, which really takes more time.

-  * To avoid XML Configuration completely
-  * To avoid defining more Annotation Configuration(It combined some existing Spring Framework Annotations to a simple and single Annotation)
-  * To avoid writing lots of import statements
-  * To provide some defaults to quick start new projects within no time.
-  * To provide Opinionated Development approach.
-  * By providing or avoiding these things, Spring Boot Framework reduces Development time, Developer Effort and increases productivity.
-  * It provides Embedded HTTP servers like Tomcat, Jetty etc. to develop and test our web applications very easily.
-  * It provides lots of plugins to work with embedded and in-memory Databases very easily.